surveyjs/survey-library/docs/get-started-angular.md

 ---
 # Add a Survey to an Angular Application

-This step-by-step tutorial will help you get started with the SurveyJS Library in an Angular application.
+This step-by-step tutorial will help you get started with the SurveyJS Form Library in an Angular application.
 To add a survey to your Angular application, follow the steps below:

 - [Install the `survey-angular` npm Package](#install-the-survey-angular-npm-package)
 - [Configure Styles](#configure-styles)